How to vote on polling day

 To be able to vote, you need to be registered.

-- On election day, go to your local polling station.
+- Go to your local polling station.
 If you are disabled and need assistance you can ask to have a companion with you when you vote

 - Tell the staff inside the polling station your name and address.
-This is so they can check that you are on the electoral register.
-You can show them your poll card, but you do not need it to vote
+They will check that you are on the electoral register.
+You do not need to take your polling card with you to vote

 - If you have a visual impairment, you can ask for a special voting device that allows you to vote on your own in secret